-3. A Horace Mann application to create a new school, submitted with the approval of the school committee.
-An agreement with the local collective bargaining unit is not required prior to board approval.
+A Horace Mann III application may be submitted to create a new school provided the application is submitted with the approval of the school committee.
+An agreement with the local collective bargaining unit is not required prior to Board approval of a Horace Mann III charter school.

-(b) Horace Mann charter schools may be exempt from provisions of local collective bargaining agreements, provided that employees of the school will continue:
+All Horace Mann charter schools may be exempt from specified provisions of local collective bargaining agreements, provided that employees of the school will continue:

-1. to be members of the local collective bargaining unit;
+to be members of the local collective bargaining unit;